gregory-nisbet/pubnub-api-example/README.md

 export SEC_KEY=sec-c-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-Run the run-example.sh script with a path to the private-keys.sh file.
+Run the run-example.sh script with a path to the private-keys.conf file.

 `./run_examples.sh private-keys.conf`